pholzaepfel/voxxse/notes/security-by-design.md

 - We have world-facing services open like crazy.
 Multiple things running on every machine are just listening, waiting for instructions.
 Those instructions could be bad.
 - We don't understand any of the code running on our computers, and allow them to do more than we can possibly understand.
 - We *constantly* run code from untrusted sources (hello web browser)
-- We ship confidential data to third parties
+- We ship confidential data to third parties and trust that they won't mishandle them